delphicventurescode/mjolnir_poeto_book_series/README.md

 - The files included here in the src/ directory (currently two or three as of June 8, 2025) are provided for illustration purposes only.
 They include a few simple programs that can be used for the purposes of learning Esperanto.
 - The files included in the cut_and_paste_of_intro/ directory contains the cut-and-paste of the Introduction section of one of the books in the Mjolnir_poeto series.
-- The files includes in the philosophy_behind_mjolnir_poeto/ directory contains information pertaining to the philosophy behind the Mjolnir series. and there is other content here as well, but MOST IMPORANTLY:
+- The files includes in the philosophy_behind_mjolnir_poeto/ directory contains information pertaining to the philosophy behind the Mjolnir series. and there is other content here in this repo as well, but MOST IMPORANTLY:

 - The files includes in the what_is_the_big_deal/ directory tells you *what is the big deal*